Top Online & Campus Nursing Schools in Vermont: Learn on Your Terms

 Norwich University

 Online nursing programs in Vermont can take many different forms.
 Some programs, especially RN to BSN programs, are offered fully online.
 Many have live class sessions but allow students to complete assignments on their own time.
 Some nursing schools in Vermont offer hybrid programs with students either completing some coursework online and some in person or completing all coursework online but having clinical hours in person.
 Unless you’re already an RN looking to get your BSN or you’re applying for an MSN degree, expect to have some in-person requirements.
 Clinical hours are completed near campus or in your hometown.
-Three programs through some of the top nursing schools in Vermont are featured below.
+Online degree programs can be the perfect compromise to meeting your career goals while fitting in your studies to your busy life.

 Financial Aid Opportunities for Nursing Students in Vermont